JanssenProject/jans/docs/user/how-to/authn-with-apache-reverse-proxy.md

 ## Test Complete Flow

-- Accessing `https://test.local.rp.io/` should redirect to Janssen authentication screen.
-Upon successful authentication, browser should be redirected to `https://test.local.rp.io/redirect`.
+- Accessing `https://test.apache.rp.io/` should redirect to Janssen authentication screen.
+Upon successful authentication, browser should be redirected to redirect URI.